clover612/DICOMpose/DICOMpose_linux/DICOMpose/README.md

 2. Open the program Terminal (a program already installed on your Linux machine) and type cd
 3. Drag and drop the DICOMpose folder into Terminal and enter
 4. In Terminal, type ./monitor_CD.sh and enter
-5. The default destination for the output folder should be your Desktop.
-The output folder will be called temp_${date}, where ${date} is the time which you started running the analysis.
+5. The default destination for the output folder should be your Desktop (~/Desktop)
-Format: ~/Desktop/temp_${date}

 ## OPTIONS/FLAGS to specify an action other than default